filecoin-project/lotus-docs/content/en/storage-providers/advanced-configurations/workers.md

 ---
 title: "Workers"
 description: "Lotus has a lot of advanced configurations you can tune to optimize your storage provider setup.
-This guide explains the advanced configuration options for Seal and PoSt workers"
+This guide explains the advanced configuration options for seal workers and PoSt workers"
 lead: "Lotus has a lot of advanced configurations you can tune to optimize your storage provider setup.
-This guide explains the advanced configuration options for Seal and PoSt workers"
+This guide explains the advanced configuration options for seal workers and PoSt workers"
 draft: false
 menu:
     storage-providers: